jchips/bee-social/README.md

-# Social Posts App
+# Bee Social (Social Posts App)

 Front-end to MERN full-stack app with CRUD operations that displays posts from multiple users and uses MongoDB to enable users to create, update and delete their posts.

 This is a web app for users who want to share posts with their friends and colleagues.
-Made to practice my auth skills.
+Made to practice my auth skills and MERN stack development.

 Live site: <https://social-posts-app.netlify.app/>